 Nexus (2019) is an interactive visual installation that aims to question our relationship with technology and each other using simple principles of conductance and LED mapping using VJing software (Resolume).
-Drawing Inspiration from the ‘Creation of Adam’ by Michelangelo, our installation is a futuristic take on the Renaissance masterpiece.
+Drawing inspiration from the ‘Creation of Adam’ by Michelangelo, our installation is a futuristic take on the Renaissance masterpiece.

-The installation comprises of two 3D printed slightly larger than life human hands, one depicting God and the other Adam.
+The installation comprising of two 3D printed slightly larger than life human hands, one depicting God and the other Adam.
 Wrapped in a copper tape that induces the conductive property, the hands are placed at a reasonable distance from each other, encouraging participants to hold onto the hands and effectively ‘bridge’ the connection, closing a circuit and setting off the LED lights.
 Cables and LEDs emerge from the wrist of each hand and merge into the environment creating a hellscape of wires above participants.
 The lights and sounds produced vary based on the number of participants creating the connection, while also having a passive behaviour if no one interacts with the piece.

 project team exhibitions

 (March 2019) Nexus as installed at the @interactivearchitecturelab Project Faire (images above).

 (May 2019) Nexus in smaller form factor for @Grow's - Sense #5: Experiencing Colour